 Epilepsy can start at any age in life and can affect anybody, you and me included.
-Some people have fits once or twice in a year; others have several fits in a month in a month or weeks.
-In others, it could be several in a day.
+Some people have fits once or twice in a year.
+In yet others it could be a month or weeks.

 How common is Epilepsy

-It is estimated that almost one million Kenyan suffer from epilepsy, most are below 25 years of age.
+It is estimated that almost one million Kenyans suffer from epilepsy, most are below 25 years of age.

 How does one get epilepsy?